Chart Color Schemes

 Health performance in Smithfield is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Smithfield faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
-Approximately 50% of the total population (~7,141 people) has private health cover, compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Smithfield faces significant health challenges based on AreaSearch's assessment completed on June 3rd, 2021.
+Mortality rates and chronic condition prevalence were found to be somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover was relatively low at approximately 50% of the total population (~7,141 people), compared to 59.9% across Greater Sydney and a national average of 55.7%.

-The most common medical conditions are arthritis (8.0%) and diabetes (6.6%), while 72.4% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-The under-65 population has better than average health outcomes.
-The area has 19.7% of residents aged 65 and over (2,840 people), higher than the 15.4% in Greater Sydney.
+The most common medical conditions in the area were arthritis and diabetes, impacting 8.0 and 6.6% of residents respectively, while 72.4% declared themselves completely clear of medical ailments compared to 74.6% across Greater Sydney.
+The under-65 population demonstrates better than average health outcomes.
+The area has 19.7% of residents aged 65 and over (2,840 people), which is higher than the 15.4% in Greater Sydney.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health